 Jaipur, Rajasthan’s capital, is an enthralling historical city and the gateway to India’s most flamboyant state.

-The city’s colourful, chaotic streets ebb and flow with a heady brew of old and new.
+The city’s colorful, chaotic streets ebb and flow with a heady brew of old and new.
 Careering buses dodge dawdling camels, leisurely cycle-rickshaws frustrate swarms of motorbikes, and everywhere buzzing autorickshaws watch for easy prey.
-In the midst of this mayhem, the splendours of Jaipur’s majestic past are islands of relative calm evoking a different pace and another world.
+In the midst of this mayhem, the splendors of Jaipur’s majestic past are islands of relative calm evoking a different pace and another world.

 Our Itinerary Included:

-Laxmi Misthan Bhandar is one of the oldest shop of sweets in very old time and later converted in the Restaurant and then Hotel.
-The owner who started this are no more now but earned the goodwill to make its name world wide.
+Laxmi Misthan Bhandar is one of the oldest shops of sweets in very old time and later converted to the Restaurant and the Hotel.
+The owner who started this are no more now but earned the goodwill to make its name worldwide.

-The place is situated in the heart of city and easily approachable.
+The place is situated in the heart of the city and easily approachable.
 The preparation is good and tasty done in Deshi Ghee but priced at a bit higher.
-Having various dishes with comfortable sitting space fully air conditioned.
+Having various dishes with comfortable sitting space fully air-conditioned.

 The place is good and worth to grab traditional Rajasthani Thali.

 This magnificent fort is largely made up of a royal palace, built from pale yellow and pink sandstone and white marble, and divided into four main sections, each with its own courtyard.
 You can trudge up to the fort from the road in about 10 minutes, but riding up on elephant back is very popular.
 Foreigner ticket cost ₹500 whereas local is₹100.